Step One: Initial Enquiry

 If you wish to appeal against the decision of the Committee you are advised to read the SEDA-PDF appeals procedure and follow the procedures outlined.

-After accreditation individual certificates will be issued to those who successfully complete your accreditation programme.
-You are asked to submit requests for certificates once or twice a year in the form of an official pass list signed by the external examiner or moderator for the programme or the chair of the assessment board.
+After accreditation individual certificates will be issued to those who successfully complete your accredited programme.
+You are asked to submit requests for certificates once or twice a year in the form of an official pass list signed by the external examiner or moderator for the programme, or the chair of the assessment board.
 Certificates will be sent to you as programme leader for distribution.
+You will also receive a digital badge for each named award to forward to the candidates for use on their email signatures, LinkedIn pages etc.

 Use of SEDA logo